'Longmire' Season 6 Absent From Netflix's October List, Katee Sackhoff Asks Fans To Remain Patient

-October is almost over and still, there’s no news regarding Longmire Season 6’s premiere.
-The beloved Western crime drama series, for the last two seasons, has premiered on September but this time fans may need to wait longer.
-Netflix has already released the list of shows for October 2017 and unfortunately, Longmire is still not on it.
+September is almost over and still, there’s no news regarding Longmire Season 6’s premiere.
+The beloved western crime drama series, for the last two seasons, has premiered in September, but this time fans may need to wait longer.
+Netflix has already released the list of shows for October, 2017, and unfortunately, Longmire is still not on it.

-Filming of the final season of Longmire has wrapped up months ago but somehow, viewers continue to wait for the premiere date announcement.
-It looks like this wait will be extended further and according to CarterMatt, it’s possible that Longmire Season 6 could be out by November or even 2018.
+Filming of the final season of Longmire wrapped up months ago, but somehow, viewers continue to wait for the premiere date announcement.
+It looks like this wait will be extended further, and according to CarterMatt, it’s possible that Longmire Season 6 could be out by November or even in early 2018.

-Fans are getting anxious to know when they can finally see their favorite characters once again on the small screens.
+Fans are getting anxious to know when they can finally see their favorite characters once again on the small screen.
 Some are getting impatient and Katee Sackhoff, who plays Vic in the series, totally understands.

 In her latest tweet, Sackhoff addressed the long wait for Longmire Season 6, which may have worried some fans.
-But her post reassures those people that Longmire will soon be out there and when it does, it will not disappoint.
+But her post reassures those people that Longmire will soon be out, and when it does, it will not disappoint.

 Longmire Fans** We don't have a release date.
 I promise you this is because the final seasons is being cared for to no end. ????????Be patient❤️❤️